snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-filters.md

 ## Important details

-- Filters are configurable on Text and DateTime properties.
+- Filters are configurable on the text and dateTime properties.
 - A filter shows a maximum of 50 values in the drop-down.
 - The order of out-of-the-box filters cannot be adjusted.
 - Filters are not supported for OneDrive content.
 Filter values corresponding to search results from OneDrive content don't appear on filters.